PDIS/transcript/2023-06-28-Interview-with-Yedioth-Ahronoth.md

 We only share our experience in Taiwan.

 ### Audrey Tang:
 Yes.
 We'll just talk about… And in our experience in Taiwan, really, there's nothing off limits, I will share everything.
-But I don't yet understand your politics well enough to comment on your MP or PMs.
+But I don't yet understand your politics well enough to comment on your PM or MPs.

 ### Interviewer:
 OK.
 One of the things I understood because it's connected to what you say now, it's about the fake news, the time that you do the response.
 It's so quickly, like two hours maximum.